Pillar 4: Ensure ACCESS to Treatment

 The fourth pillar of the “4 A’s” is ensuring access to behavioral/mental health treatment.

-- Regularly provide information about mental health issues and employee benefits to reduce the stigma sometimes associated with seeking help for mental health problems?
+- Regularly provide information about mental health issues, substance use disorders and employee benefits to reduce the stigma sometimes associated with seeking help for mental health issues or substance use disorders?

-- Provide access to valid mental health screening tools?
+- Provide access to valid mental health or substance use disorder screening tools?

-- Give employees easy access to mental health support and care – e.g., an Employee Assistance Program (EAP)?
+- Give employees easy access to mental health and substance use disorder support and care, e.g., an Employee Assistance Program (EAP)?

-- Provide high quality outpatient and inpatient coverage for mental health treatment when needed?
-As well as easily-understood descriptions of how to access care?
+- Provide high quality outpatient and inpatient coverage for treatment of mental health conditions or substance use disorders when needed?

 - Provide appropriate access to outpatient care and a broad continuum of services, settings and providers?

-- Cover effective prescription medications for mental health conditions at a level that encourages their appropriate regular use?
+- Cover effective prescription medications for mental health conditions or substance use disorders at a level that encourages their appropriate regular use?

 - Encourage mental health and stress management through a comprehensive wellness and health promotions program?